Chronic Obstructive Pulmonary Disease (COPD)

 • Significant comorbidity (esp. cardiac disease and insulin-dependent diabetes)

-Patients that do not need to be admitted can be treated as outpatients.
+Patients who do not need to be admitted can be treated as outpatients.

 Offer all the following: